 “Shower heads and faucets had higher flow rates of three to four gallons per minute before 1990.
 Some of the new aerators and shower heads bring it down to one gallon per minute, but the designs allow us to keep our water pressure,” said Brian Stigner, regional plumbing manager at Service Experts.

-Upgrades like these can make a difference in your bottom line — and reduce the guilt you might feel when you treat yourself to a lengthy shower at the end of the day.
+Upgrades like these can impact your bottom line — and reduce the guilt you might feel when you treat yourself to a lengthy shower at the end of the day.

 Install New Doors and Windows